ADHD or Anxiety? Why You Procrastinate (and How to Tell the Difference)

 When anxiety drives procrastination, the mechanism is different.

-The task may trigger thoughts such as:
+The task may trigger thoughts like:

 What if I mess this up?